 Plans call for a historic renovation of the 604 Hogan St. building and the 211 Ashley St. building to include: office/retail space, apartment commons, rooftop terrace, and 9 residential units.
 The project also includes two new 6-story apartment buildings comprised of 175 residential units and 89 at-grade parking spaces.

 Shipyards West Park will be a world-class riverfront park inclusive of complimentary amenities that will provide the missing link between Riverfront Plaza and Metropolitan Park.
 Design for the Shipyards West Park was awarded to Agency Landscape + Planning.

-The design of the park will be complete by early 2023.
+The design of the park will be complete late 2023/early 2024.

-Investment: $22 Million
+Investment: $65 Million